mduczmal/mduczmal/README.md

 ## Hi!

-💬 Want to have a chat about observability or Kotlin?
+💬 Want to have a chat about Kotlin?
 Reach out to me on LinkedIn!

 ### Check my profiles 👇